Universeodon-com/community/README.md

 Fake accounts - We're generally taking a strong position against these if they're are acting in bad faith since we don't want to "poison the well".
 Trust is important.
 If they are clearly marked as satire, they will be individually reviewed against the general rules of not causing harm or violating trademarks, registrations and other legal issues.

 #### Gambling?
 No gambling, NFTs or Cryptocurrency allowed.
 These accounts/posts will be deleted or suspended on the spot.
-We do not have the means nor patience to patrol the validity of gaming, gambling and alternative currencies.
+We do not have the means nor patience to patrol the validity of gaming for money, gambling with real or alternative currencies.

 #### Ableist Language?
 Yes, please don't use it.
 Google what this means and unlearn these habits.